emnify/product-docs/docs/how-tos/workspaces/link.md

   style={{ height:450 }}
 />

-4. Once the **Request for linking a workspace** modal appears, fill in your **Contact email** and provide any details about the workspace you want to link.
+4. Once the **Request for linking a workspace** modal appears, enter your **Contact email** and provide any details about the workspace you want to link.
 5. Click **Send Request**.

 If you see the **Request Sent** modal, your request has been submitted successfully. 🎉